Wadud Bhuiyan: Political activism

 Bhuiyan is known as the leader of the people with Bengali lineage living in the Chittagong Hill Tracts.
-He was also known for his vocal position to the militant activities of Shanti Bahini, the rebellious military wing of the Parbatya Chattagram Jana Sanghati Samiti (PCJSS) that operated until the Chittagong Hill Tracts Peace Accord was signed between the Bangladesh government and the PCJSS in 1997.
+He was also known for his vocal opposition to the militant activities of Shanti Bahini, the rebellious military wing of the Parbatya Chattagram Jana Sanghati Samiti (PCJSS) that operated until the Chittagong Hill Tracts Peace Accord was signed between the Bangladesh government and the PCJSS in 1997.

-Bhuiyan was the architect behind the foundation of Parbatya Chattagram Sama-Odhikar Andolon (Chittagong Hill Tracts Equal-Rights Movement), an organization which demanded an equal share for Bengali in any dispensation intended for ethnic people.
+Bhuiyan was the architect behind the foundation of Parbatya Chattagram Sama-Odhikar Andolon (Chittagong Hill Tracts Equal-Rights Movement), an organization that demanded an equal share for Bengali in any dispensation intended for ethnic people.
 It is opposed to the Chittagong Hill Tracts Peace Accord.
 In 2004, it attacked the motorcade of Dr Kamal Hossain, leader of the Gono Forum, while he was on his way to Rangamati to attend a meeting of the Jonosanghoti Samity.
 While Prime Minister Khaleda Zia assured Kamal Hossain of a proper investigation, the Home Minister Altaf Hossain Chowdhury blamed it on Kamal Hossain and his supporters.
 A case was filed against Bhuiyan over the attack.
 Syed Badrul Ahsan held Bhuiyan as one of the people responsible for tensions in the hill tracts.